Hello, I am so glad you came by for a visit to read about the The Benefits of Stainless Steel Jewelry Versus Aluminum Jewelry

 Not all stainless steel jewelry is created equal...
 316L is considered the best grade to use when allergic reactions are concerned.
 It is the type of stainless steel that is used in implants.
 Surgical steel, or better yet "implant" grade surgical steel is what you want...a grade that's meant for the use of the inside or on the human body and completely hypo-allergenic.
 This is the only stainless steel I use in my jewelry designs.

-Some have stated that the nickel in the stainless steel can cause a reaction but this is very rare.
-The reason why I do not create jewelry containing nickel or offer it on my website is the fact that I myself have a severe allergy to nickel.
-I know immediately if I have been exposed to nickel when I wear a belt touching my bare skin containing nickel.
-Within seconds I get an aggressive itching rash and a green mark that will flaunt my allergy.
+that the nickel in the stainless steel can cause a reaction with those that have severe nickel allergies.
+Woah, I thought, that's exactly the reason why I do not create jewelry containing nickel or offer it on my website is the fact that I myself have a severe allergy to nickel.
+So naturally when I read that I did my own research.

-Compared to Aluminum: As a wearer of stainless steel jewelry I noticed it is a lot heavier than aluand not easy to terr, where Aluminum, on the other hand, is very lightweight (Stainless Steel is 3x heavier than aluminum) and easily tears.
+As a wearer of stainless steel jewelry I noticed it is a lot heavier than aluminum and does not tear, where aluminum on the other hand does and it is very lightweight (Stainless Steel is 3x heavier than aluminum).
 That's the reason why aircraft bodies and automobiles are made from aluminum - it is much lighter.

 Can aluminum explode?

 When aluminum is oxidized, its surface will turn white and sometimes pit.
 In extremely acidic or basic environments, aluminum may corrode rapidly with catastrophic results.
 Taken from this source:

 Aluminum have a very thin layer of chromium oxide which prevents any oxidation on stainless steel